DevKennySoriano/swak-cart/README.md

 No download required.
 No account required.
 Open and use instantly in your browser.

-The application enables users to:
+### What You Can Do

-* Set and track a grocery budget
+* Set and track your grocery budget in real time
-* Browse and search from an extensive catalog of grocery items
+* Browse and search from an extensive catalog of 100+ grocery items
-* Add products to a cart with custom pricing
+* Add products to a cart with custom pricing from your store
 * Add items manually if not found in the catalog
-* Track real-time spending and remaining budget
+* Track real-time spending and remaining budget as you shop
 * View category-based spending breakdown
-* Manage cart items with full edit capabilities
+* Manage cart items with full edit capabilities (price, quantity, remove)
+* Get smart budget suggestions (remove when over, add when under budget)
+* Export a clean receipt-style PDF for your records
+* Use the guided in-app tutorial on desktop and mobile

 ---

 ## 🧩 Features

 * 📱 **Fully Responsive Design** – Optimized for desktop, tablet, and mobile devices
+* 🎨 **Modern Homepage** – Beautiful multi-section landing page with smooth scrolling and animated elements
+* 🎬 **Scroll Animations (AOS)** – Sections and cards fade in as you scroll for an engaging experience
 * 🔍 **Smart Search & Filtering** – Find products by name or category instantly
 * 🛍️ **Extensive Catalog** – 100+ grocery items across 12+ categories
 * ➕ **Manual Product Entry** – Add custom items not found in the catalog